-Lenders don’t currently offer 90% LTV buy to let mortgages.
+Lenders do not currently offer 90% LTV buy to let mortgages.

-You usually need a minimum deposit of 25% of the purchase price for a buy to let mortgage.
+You usually need a deposit of at least 25% of the purchase price for a buy to let mortgage.

 Some high street lenders will let you put down 20% and some specialist lenders 15%.

-Deposits are higher for buy to let mortgages as lenders tend to think the loan is riskier than for a residential mortgage.
+Deposits are higher for buy to let mortgages.
+This is because lenders tend to think the loan is riskier than for a residential mortgage.

-There may be times when the property is unlet, for example, or the tenants don’t pay the rent.
+There may be times when the property is unlet, for example, or the tenants do not pay the rent.

 Remortgaging onto a 90% LTV deal

-If you took out a 95% LTV mortgage, and are coming to the end of your initial deal, it’s time to remortgage to save money.
+If you took out a 95% LTV mortgage, and are coming to the end of your initial deal, you could save money by remortgaging.

-Otherwise your lender will move you onto their standard variable rate which is usually much more expensive.
+If you do not remortgage, your lender will move you onto their standard variable rate.
+This is usually much more expensive.